datosh/datosh.github.io/content/post/k8s_home_lab_2025.md

 Then, we will have some fun with [fio](https://fio.readthedocs.io/en/latest/fio_doc.html) and RAID configurations to build a basic NFS server to provide persistent storage for our cluster.
-Then we make it available in our cluster using [NFS Subdirectory External Provisioner](https://kubernetes-sigs.github.io/nfs-subdir-external-provisioner/).
+Finally, we make it available in our cluster using [NFS Subdirectory External Provisioner](https://kubernetes-sigs.github.io/nfs-subdir-external-provisioner/).

-Probably the least 2025 thing to do, but we can upgrade to [Longhorn](https://longhorn.io/), later, if we need to.
+Probably the least 2025 thing to do, but we can upgrade to [Longhorn](https://longhorn.io/) later, if we need to.

-### Part 4 - Kanidm
+### Part 4 - Identity & Access Management

-At this point we have a working cluster, so we can start to deploy interesting applications.
+At this point we have the basic features of our cluster, so we can start to deploy interesting applications.
 We will install [Kanidm](https://kanidm.com/) as our identity provider for password-less authentication.
 Then we configure our kubeapi-server to support OIDC authentication backed by Kanidm.
 This will be a fun one!